slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Manhood is Defined by Your Values and Your Code (integrity, honor, service, and generosity should be at the top of your list)

-Always remain diligent.
-Have no careless Days.
-Fate loves to play tricks, and will heap up chances to catch us unawares.
-Our intelligence, prudence, and courage, even our beauty, must always be ready for trial.
-For their day of careless trust will be that of their discredit.
-Care always fails just when it was most wanted.

-> *'Words are deeds.' -- Ludwig Wittgenstein*

 Work for a cause, not for applause.
 Live life to express, not to impress.
 Don’t strive to make your presence noticed, just make your absence felt.
 You must play by your rules, funnel your weird stuff to give you some advantage.
 _im bad in following a script_
+truth-a-better-way-to-talk-about-ourselves.
 -->

 > *'Always be a first rate version of yourself and not a second rate version of someone else.' -- Judy Garland*

 > *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.
 If you’re trying to be authentic, you’re not being authentic.
 What you can do, however, is stop being inauthentic.
-It’s not that we’re learning how to be authentic, but that we’re un-learning inauthenticity.

-The best value you can add is by being more of yourself not by changing.
+You don't need to learn how to be authentic but to un-learn inauthenticity.
+The first step is to notice when it arises.
+Then, listen to that instinct.
+Next, take a moment and have a laugh.
+Finally, you have to be willing to put your inauthenticity aside.

+If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
+Find your context.
+You don’t need to suceed in every context.
+You’re not going to succeed at stuff you don’t want to do.

 If you try to be something you’re not, you end up being nothing.
-Don’t try to be perfect.
-People know when they’re talking to the real thing.
-Focus on vulnerability, not perfection.
-The world responds to vulnerability, not meticulously stuff that require an eternity to complete.
+Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate with you.
 Just be real and the results will come.

-> *'If something is holding you back, recognize it and fix it, but you don’t have to be great at everything.
-Find your context.
-You don’t need to suceed in every context.
-You’re not going to succeed at stuff you don’t want to do.'*
+> *'Nobody realizes that some people expend tremendous energy merely to be normal.' -- Albert Camus*

 > *'You become what you think about all day long.' -- Ralph Waldo Emerson*

-> *'Nobody realizes that some people expend tremendous energy merely to be normal.' -- Albert Camus*